dokester/BayesicFitting/docs/Dimensions.md

 In the version of the Galilean engine we have used here, we set the perturbation at each new step at 20%, the fraction of mirror steps to 0.25 and we first locate the lowL edge before mirroring.
-The random perturbation ensures that the engine is not moving around in circles, returning periodically to the starting point, while still pushing forward to new regions.
+The random perturbation ensures that the engine is not moving around in circles within the N-sphere, returning periodically to the starting point, while still pushing forward to new regions.
 The step size is dynamically adapted such that on average 3 forward steps are taken before we need a mirroring.

-As said before, the number of step is 20 throughout.
+As said before, the number of steps is 20 throughout.

+In figures 6 and 7, we display the results of executing the Galilean engine for 1000 runs, starting from four positions, one for each pair of panels.

 <table><tr>
 <td style="width: 40px;">  </td>